ujsolon/QR-code-generative-imaging/README.md

-# QR-code-generative-imaging
+# QR Code Generative Imaging: Exploring ControlNet with Stable Diffusion

-For this project, the Stable Diffusion neural network model was used to generate images conditioned on QR code inputs via ControlNet.
+**QR Code Generative Imaging** explores the innovative combination of functional QR codes with artistic image generation using the Stable Diffusion neural network model and ControlNet.
+This project aims to create visually compelling images conditioned on QR code inputs, balancing aesthetics with functionality.
+By employing the AUTOMATIC1111 Stable Diffusion GUI and leveraging various checkpoints like Dreamshaper and RevAnimated, diverse styles and outputs were tested.
+Despite initial challenges, including significant processing times, the project successfully generated scannable QR codes embedded within intricate designs.
+These outputs have potential applications in enhancing the visual appeal of digital and physical presentations, adding a decorative element while maintaining QR code functionality.

 ## Intro